 (I'll have to try to |

 Actually, it creates a contradiction.
-This dialog can occur before meeting Gumshoe at the office.
-When the player runs across him there, his name box has "???" instead of "Gumshoe", and after this the player is asked to choose the detective's name.
-Update: this error is fixed in the Japanese NDS version.
-When the game was ported to the NDS the scripts were updated, but it looks like the localization team received the older scripts from the GBA version.
+This dialogue can occur before meeting Gumshoe at the office.
+When the player encounters him there, his name box displays "???" instead of "Gumshoe."
+Then, the player is prompted to select the detective's name.
+This error has been fixed in the Japanese NDS version.
+When the game was ported to the NDS, the scripts were updated.
+However, it appears that the localization team received the older scripts from the GBA version.

-Commentary: The following unused dialog was supposed to occur during the second cross-examination of April May.
-It would engage after the player pressed her at this statement:
+Commentary: The following unused dialogue was intended to occur during April May's second cross-examination.
+It would start after the player pressed her at this statement:

 May: |